What is “In Silico Science”? What benefits will it bring?

 Healthcare providers and consumers need sound facts and the latest research to inform their decisions about vaping as a substitute for smoking.
 Unfortunately in the fraught debate over e-cigs, many assertions on the health effects of vaping are based on low quality studies.
-This project will produce living systematic reviews and plain language summaries of the top quality studies to provide information on the health effects of vaping as a substitution for smoking.
-The living systematic reviews, along with plan language summaries, will provide evidence to guide consumers, healthcare professionals, policy makers and regulators.
+This project will produce living systematic reviews and umbrella reviews, together with a plain language summaries of the top quality studies to provide information on the health effects of vaping as a substitution for smoking.
+The living systematic reviews and umbrella reviews, along with plan language summaries, will provide evidence to guide consumers, healthcare professionals, policy makers and regulators.

 For consumers, the summaries will inform them about the potential benefits and risks of trying substitution.

 For healthcare professionals, the reviews will provide open access to research findings about the health effects of vaping that they may observe in their patients.
 The reviews will support healthcare providers to make their own determination about substitution as a cessation treatment instead of relying on professional guidelines that are often based on inadequate and out of date information

 For regulators, executive summaries can inform policy decisions on graduated regulations based on the potential benefits of vaping, instead of relying on the precautionary principle and defaulting to tobacco control legislation.

 Renée O’Leary, PhD found her interest in tobacco research in 2006 with the simple observation that tobacco use was the world’s leading cause of death.
 Since that time, she has focused her research efforts on reducing the harms of cigarette smoking and has specialized in literature review methodologies.